{-# LANGUAGE BangPatterns #-}

 The part before the

-is the head of the instance declaration. - srcinstance (assertion1, ..., assertion) => class type1 ... typem where ...
+=>is the context, while the part after the=>is the head of the instance declaration. - srcinstance (assertion1, ..., assertion) => class type1 ... typem where ... -

 How are type classes implemented in Haskell?